-4. Intangible Assets are those with no physical existence, but they count to a company, for example, goodwill, patents, trademark, etc.
+4. Intangible Assets are those with no physical existence, but they cannot be ignored as they can impact the company`s worth.
+For example, goodwill, patents, trademark, etc.

-5. Liquid Assets- A readily available and easily convertible or already converted asset into cash.
+5. Liquid Assets- A readily available and easily convertible asset.
 Liquid cash or equivalent is regarded as liquid assets.

-Sales are the total revenues from goods or services sold or provided to customers.
+Sales are the total revenues collected by the firm while selling the goods or services to its customers.
 Sales may be cash sales or credit sales.